chharvey/parser/README.md

 its `Token` and `Lexer` classes.

 #### Step 1a: Define The Lexer
-The name of our lexer must be `Lexer‹id›`, where `‹id›` is some identifier.
-Here we’ll use `LexerSExpr`.
+The name of our lexer instance must be `LEXER`.
+(Use all-caps since it’s a constant.
-(The `‹id›` is important because we’ll use it when generating our parser later.)
+This name is required because it’s used when generating our parser later.)
 Each kind of token (`NUMBER`, `OPERATOR`, `GROUPING`) should correspond to a subroutine that describes what the lexer should do next.
 Whitespace tokens are already taken care of, so we don’t need to write it ourselves.